-Only some types of Tier 4 (General) student can bring family to the UK as dependants, and only some types of family member count as dependants.
+Only some types of Tier 4 (General) student can have family in the UK as dependants, and only some types of family member count as dependants.
 We explain below.

-Which Tier 4 (General) students can bring family to the UK?
+Which Tier 4 (General) students can have family in the UK as dependants?

-You can bring certain family members to the UK as your Tier 4 dependant if:
+You can have certain family members with you in the UK as your Tier 4 dependants if: